nilaybrahmbhatt/pokemon_search_app/README.md

 ## Usage

 Once the development server is running, open your browser and navigate to `http://localhost:3000`.
 You can use the search functionality to look up various Pokemon and view detailed information.

-## Contribution

-Contributions are welcome!
-If you have any suggestions or improvements, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ---